Nigel Havers

 Nigel Allan Havers (born 6 November 1951) is an English actor and presenter.
-His film roles include Lord Andrew Lindsay in the 1981 British film Chariots of Fire, which earned him a BAFTA nomination; as Dr. Rawlins in the 1987 Steven Spielberg war drama Empire of the Sun; and as Ronny in the 1984 David Lean epic A Passage to India.
-Television roles include Tom Latimer in the British TV comedy series Don't Wait Up and Lewis Archer in Coronation Street, between 2009 and 2019.
+In 1981 he earned a BAFTA nomination for Best Actor in a Supporting Role, for portraying Lord Andrew Lindsay in the British sports film Chariots of Fire (1981).

+Other credits include A Passage to India (1984), Empire of the Sun (1987), Farewell to the King (1989), Don't Wait Up (1983–1990), Sleepers (1991) Coronation Street, (2009–2019), Brothers & Sisters (2009), Doctor Who spin-off The Sarah Jane Adventures, Downton Abbey (2011), The Life of Rock with Brian Pern (2014), Benidorm (2017), Finding Alice (2021), The Gentlemen (2024), and A Cruel Love: The Ruth Ellis Story (2025).

 Early life and family

-Havers was born in Edmonton, Middlesex, and is the younger of two sons of Sir Michael Havers (later Lord Havers), a barrister who served as the Attorney General for England and Wales and, briefly, Lord Chancellor in the Conservative Government in the 1980s.
-His mother is Carol Lay, who is an author.
+Nigel Allan Havers was born on 6 November 1951, in Edmonton, Middlesex, the younger of two sons of barrister Sir Michael Havers (later Lord Havers) and Carol Lay.
+His father served as Attorney General for England and Wales and briefly as Lord Chancellor in the Conservative Government in the 1980s.

 His paternal aunt, Lady Butler-Sloss, his grandfather Sir Cecil Havers and elder brother Philip Havers KC also had prominent legal careers.
 His paternal uncle, David Havers, was a Manchester-based businessman.

 Havers took part in the BBC TV series Who Do You Think You Are?, broadcast in the UK in July 2013.
-As part of the show he explored his ancestry from an Essex businessman, on his father's side, and a Cornish miller on his mother's side.
+As part of the show, he explored his ancestry from an Essex businessman on his father's side and a Cornish miller on his mother's side.

 Education

-Havers was educated at Nowton Court Prep School in Bury St Edmunds, Suffolk and the Arts Educational School, an independent school in London.
-He opted against the Eton education traditional in his family, although his father had attended Westminster School, because he thought that fagging "sounded frightful".
+Havers was educated at Nowton Court Prep School in Bury St Edmunds, Suffolk and is an alumnus and patron of Arts Educational School (ArtsEd), an independent school for performing arts in Chiswick, London.